kevinkace/Code-Snippets/README.md

 REVISION HISTORY
 ================

+1.2.2
+Replaced GetSubstring method with substr SPL function in PalindromeCheck.

 1.2.1
 Cleaned up the autoloader, php.ini, PalindromeCheck class, and output in the index files.
 Renamed dir 'htdocs' to 'www'.